Table of Contents

 2. Crotch & Hip Balance

-Too shallow → pulling and discomfort
+- Too shallow → pulling & discomfort

-Too deep → sagging and poor aesthetics
+- Too deep → sagging & poor fit

 3. Shoulder & Neckline Stability